USG Corporation: Antitrust cases

-In December 2012, USG (together with National Gypsum, Lafarge North America and Georgia-Pacific), was accused in a class action for allegedly violating federal antitrust laws, through raising prices on drywall products by as much as 35 percent, as well as halting a longstanding practice of letting customers lock in prices for the duration of a construction project.
+In December 2012, USG (together with National Gypsum, Lafarge North America, and Georgia-Pacific), was accused in a class-action lawsuit for allegedly violating federal antitrust laws, through raising prices on drywall products by as much as 35 percent, as well as halting a longstanding practice of letting customers lock in prices for the duration of a construction project.
 USG stated that it did not participate, or engage in, any unlawful conduct.

 Hostile takeover attempts

-In November 1986 the Belzberg brothers of Canada attempted a hostile takeover of USG.
-USG immediately instituted a plan to buy back 20 percent of its common stock in an effort to fend off the takeover.
-By December 1986, however, USG had purchased Samuel, William, and Hyman Belzberg's 4.9 percent stake, for $139.6 million.
+In November 1986, the Belzberg brothers of Canada attempted a hostile takeover of USG.
+USG immediately instituted a plan to buy back 20% of its common stock in an effort to fend off the takeover.
+By December 1986, however, USG had purchased Samuel, William, and Hyman Belzberg's 4.9% stake, for $139.6 million.

 In October 1987, Texas oilman Cyril Wagner Jr. and Jack E. Brown, through Desert Partners, LP, attempted a hostile takeover of USG, buying 9.84% of USG's outstanding stock.
 USG decided to fight this attempt by offering $42 per share ($37 in cash and $5 in pay in kind debenture) plus a stub stock worth $7.
 Desert Partners was unable to match the offer and lost the proxy fight at a shareholder's meeting.
 To pay for the offer, USG took a poison pill by borrowing $1.6 billion from 135 banks, and issuing $600 million in 13.25% subordinated debentures due in 2000 and $260 million in 16% pay-in-kind debentures due in 2008.
 To help pay for all the new debt, USG sold off: